rodneylab/parsedown/README.md

 ## Using Module

-The module is hosted on deno.x and you can import directly into your TypeScript project (no need to touch WASM or Rust source).
+The module is hosted on deno.x, and you can import directly into your TypeScript project (no need to touch WASM or Rust source).
 See the later sections below if you want to compile the WASM yourself.